-Wondering about how do people make money on Pinterest?
+Wondering how people make money on Pinterest?

 But, can you actually make money on Pinterest?

-The answer is, Yes!
-There are many ways to make money on Pinterest, and that is the best place to grow your audience and opportunities.
+There are many ways to make money on Pinterest, and that would be the best place to find your audience and more opportunities.

 How I Make Money on Pinterest with a Blog